No BS Czech: Nominative & Genitive Cases

 Czech Cases: Nominative and Genitive

 Basically, cases are endings you add to nouns, pronouns, and adjectives in Czech.
-They tell you about the relationships between different words.

 Cases are one of the most important topics in the Czech language.
 But you definitely don't need to know everything all the way back to Cyril and Methodius!